Tanzu-Solutions-Engineering/tanzu-to-go-workshop/prereqs.md

 * **Mac/Windows**: [Docker Desktop](https://www.docker.com/products/docker-desktop)
 * **Linux**: [Distro-Specific Install](https://www.docker.com/products/docker-desktop)

+You will also need a container registry where you are able to publish images.
+You can use a public registry like DockerHub or gcr.io, or use your own instance of a registry like Harbor or Artifactory.

 ### Package Manager

 You will need one of the following package managers to perform the install: